Urine-diverting dry toilet: Sewer- and septic tank-based sanitation

-Pharmaceutical residues and other micro-pollutants
+Pharmaceutical residues and other micropollutants

-The separate, waterless collection and treatment of urine and feces in UDDTs prevents hormones, pharmaceutical residues and other micro-pollutants which are contained in human excreta from entering surface water or groundwater via treated sewage.
-This is because in conventional sewage treatment plants, these micro-pollutants are only partially removed and the remainder is discharged into surface water, possibly reaching the groundwater.
+The separate, waterless collection and treatment of urine and feces in UDDTs prevents hormones, pharmaceutical residues and other micropollutants which are contained in human excreta from entering surface water or groundwater via treated sewage.
+This is because in conventional sewage treatment plants, these micropollutants are only partially removed and the remainder is discharged into surface water, possibly reaching the groundwater.
 Detected concentrations of pharmaceutical residues in groundwater were in the order of 50 ng/L in several locations in Germany.

-Moreover, micro-pollutants can also become concentrated in sewage sludge.
+Moreover, micropollutants can also become concentrated in sewage sludge.
 Following treatment, sewage sludge is either landfilled, incinerated, applied on agricultural land or, in some cases, retailed or given away for free to the general public.
 Each of these disposal options comes with myriad potential—and in some cases proven—hazards for human health and environment impacts of these chemicals.
 By not mixing human excreta with water and the other contaminants that are disposed of in sewers and septic tanks, UDDTs avoid many of the problems associated with these practices.

 If the excreta collected from UDDTs is treated further and buried or used as agricultural or horticultural fertilizer then the pharmaceutical residues in the excreta will be degraded better in terrestrial systems (soil) than in aquatic systems.
 Therefore, UDDTs (or in fact all urine diversion systems) have an advantage over sewer-based sanitation systems with respect to these problem of micro-pollutants.